resonatehq-examples/example-schedule-reminder-py/README.md

 Remind me first thing in the morning, bright and early, to check out https://resonatehq.io
 ```

-The Reminder Assistant is implemented as an agent loop using the Resonate's Distributed Async Await.
+The Reminder Assistant is implemented as an agent loop using Resonate's Distributed Async Await.
 Distributed Async Await enables durable suspension and resumption of long-lived executions.

 With Distributed Async Await, the scheduling logic is dead simple:

-- The schedule function yields/sleeps until the target time
+- The schedule function yields (i.e., sleeps) until the target time
 - The system automatically resumes when the timer expires
-- The AI then immediately sends the reminder
+- The AI immediately sends the reminder afterward

 ```mermaid
 sequenceDiagram